CPVazquez/3354-MEK-TEK/P3_DOC.md

 Because of the incompleteness of the table, there are possible "trees" that can be built with a root node that is not "naturally occuring".
 This incompleteness requires the user to utilize multiple Polycraft Inventories that contain more recipes bridging the gap.
-An example of this "incompleteness" can be seen when searching:
+An example of this "incompleteness" can be seen when searching.

 	- Beaker (Heavy Naphtha)
 	- Flask (Nitrogen)
 	- Flask (Ethane) *This is cool!!
 Would recommend trying this one out*